If you thought a

 - Another option is to turn off cookies in your web browser altogether.
 You’ll still see ads; they just won’t be based on other websites you’ve visited.

-For example, I found an online course that teaches photo editing using Adobe Lightroom for USD 79.
-When I placed the course in my online shopping cart, I was automatically charged an extra $15.80 or 20% VAT tax because their website was able to sniff out my IP address and knew I was physically located in France.
+I found an online course that teaches photo editing using Adobe Lightroom for USD 79.
+When I placed the course in my online shopping cart, I was automatically charged an extra $15.80 or 20% VAT tax because their website could sniff out my IP address and knew I was physically located in France.

 You can do this for many other online services and digital purchases while in a country that charges VAT.